Is there a fee to use Mobile Banking or Mobile Deposit?

 How does Regulation D affect my Mobile Banking transactions?

-Mobile Banking transactions performed on savings and tiered money market accounts are subject to Regulation D and are monitored in compliance with the “Reserve Requirements for Depository Institutions,” as required by the Federal Reserve Banking System.
+Mobile Banking transactions performed on tiered money market accounts are subject to Regulation D and are monitored in compliance with the “Reserve Requirements for Depository Institutions,” as required by the Federal Reserve Banking System.

-Up to six withdrawals or transfers among savings and tiered money market accounts are permitted each month in any of the following combinations, when payable to a third party or to another account owned by you:
+Up to six withdrawals or transfers among tiered money market accounts are permitted each month in any of the following combinations, when payable to a third party or to another account owned by you:

 - Checks or similar orders